 Local Revaluation Support Scheme

-For further information on these schemes please:
+More information on these schemes:

 The award of these reliefs must comply with EU law on State Aid.
 Amended bills and letters are due to be issued to those businesses identified as being eligible.
 The letter requires you to confirm that you have not received any other State Aid that exceeds in total €200,000, under the De Minimus Regulations EC 1407/2013.
 When considering the total amount of State Aid you have received, you should include any other Business Rates Relief you are being granted for premises other than the one to which your application relates to.